steedos/steedos-docs/docs/apps/getting-started/overview.md

 sidebar_position: 10
 ---

-# Steedos App: Low-code driven, easily customizable, ensuring every business can have a unique application experience.
+# Steedos App: Low-code driven, easily customizable.

 In traditional enterprise application development, every feature and module required coding from scratch.
 This not only consumed a significant amount of time but also incurred high development costs.
 Moreover, when business requirements changed, modifying and optimizing the application became complex and challenging.